fluentcms/FluentCMS/src/Infrastructure/Plugins/FluentCMS.Infrastructure.Plugins/README.md

 ### Plugin Communication

-Plugins communicate through events using the existing MediatR-based event bus:
+Plugins communicate through events using the existing event bus:

 ```csharp
 // Publishing an event